-Categories of the Kano Model
+Categories Of The Kano Model

 The Kano Model works by breaking the features of products down into groups based on how they contribute to customer satisfaction.
 There are five categories identified.
-A product or feature of a product can be listed in any one of the categories.
+A product or feature can be listed in any one of the categories.
 The category that it is in, however, can change over time based on changing attitudes of consumers.

 Must-Be Quality

 An example of this would be the door on a vehicle.
-Customers want the door to open and close easily, lock and unlock conveniently, and have windows that go up and down without trouble.
+Customers want the door to open and close easily, lock and unlock conveniently and have windows that go up and down without trouble.
 This is just an expected feature of every vehicle, and customers don't put much thought into it at all.
 If a car was made with a door that didn't work, however, customers would not purchase that car.

 One-Dimensional Quality

-A one-dimensional quality product or feature is one that, when delivered upon properly, will drive customer fulfillment.
-If it fails to deliver, customers will be dissatisfied.
-These items are typically used as part of marketing, and talked up to boost sales.
-An easy example of this when a product advertises saying, 'contains 10% more than the competitors.'
+An easy example of this is when a product advertises saying, 'contains 10% more than the competitors.'
 If the container does indeed contain 10% more, customers will be happy about getting a good deal.
 If the container actually only contains 5% more, customers will be upset because they were lied to.

-In the example, the numbers would be real, but this can also apply to perceived failure to meet the promise.
+In the example, the numbers would be real, but this can also apply to a perceived failure to meet the promise.
 If a company says 10% more by volume, a customer may weigh the product and find that they aren't getting 10% more than the competitor, even though by volume, there is 10% more.
 This is why it can be so important to look at consumer perception, not just raw numbers.

 Attractive Quality